U5B/wynn-chat-archiver-outdated/README.md

 6. Make a directory called `logs` and a directory inside of `logs` called `debug`.
 7. Run `node index.js`.

+## TODO
+1. Split `index.js` into multiple files.
+2. Fix bugs.
+3. Add more chat-based features

 # Disclaimer
 This is use at your own risk.
 If you decide to include any afk interaction with the game world, there is a likely chance that you will be banned.

 This will probably not get you banned as there is no interaction with the game world other through chat.
 However there is still a risk.

-## TODO
-1. Split `index.js` into multiple files.
-2. Fix bugs.
-3. Add more chat-based features
+# Thank You
+Wynncraft: for creating Wynncraft and having an public API
+Wynntils: for some of the regexes used to parse messages & API
+node-wynn: using their API request handler
+Prismarine-JS: for being helpful when I was starting to code
+Regexr: for being an amazing regex tester and having a easy cheatsheet

+Thank you to the many individuals that answered my questions when making this.

+# Misc
 This is worked on in my spare time, and is probably badly coded.
-Suggesting
+Feel free to open an PR or issue if something could probably be improved